-- class teachers differentiate work to enable a child with SEND to access the curriculum more easily - class teachers ensure that their time is organised across the school week to ensure their expertise is given to those children who have additional needs - small group provision may be provided for children with similar needs, this would be delivered by teaching assistants - Teaching Assistants may give 1:1 support in a specific area of learning out of class or in many areas of learning within the classroom ii.
+- class teachers differentiate work to enable a child with SEND to access the curriculum more easily - class teachers ensure that their time is organised across the school week to ensure their expertise is given to those children who have additional needs - small group provision may be provided for children with similar needs, this would be delivered by teaching assistants - Teaching Assistants may give 1:1 support in a specific area of learning out of class or in many areas of learning within the classroom - specialised equipment will be made available where necessary e.g. writing slopes ii.
 Additional support for learning: